nfredrik/mickarucken/README.md

 ```

-Charts for temperature and humudity presented in DataCake on a weekly basis.
+Charts for temperature and humidity presented in DataCake on a weekly basis.

 ![ff](./images/datacake_later.png)